 All work with cataloguing, packing, oral history compilation and organisation will be conducted by volunteers under the guidance of the Suffolk Record Office.

-For those of you not joining us here are a few images from the collection showing a mixture of construction and demolition.
+Below are a few images from the collection showing a mixture of construction and demolition.

 For further information and to contribute to this archive visit www.valerieirwinarchiveproject.co.uk